 Observational studies with complete data on an intermediate time point may be used for preparation of abstracts and presentations prior to the planned end of the study, either by agreement of the PAS Committee or for study aims that were pre-specified in the protocol.

-With the exceptions listed in points 1 and 2 above, HeartShare data involving patients will not be analyzed for purposes of publication or presentation outside HeartShare until the planned end of the study.
+With the exceptions listed in points 1 and 2 above, HeartShare data involving participants will not be analyzed for purposes of publication or presentation outside HeartShare until the planned end of the study.

 HeartShare Investigator